-The number of previously arbitrated cases is a rough measure of past experience, and does not account for past agent use or outcomes.
-To more precisely test for learning at the local level, we examine whether past arbitration outcomes as a function of past agent use, affect current agent use.
-Recall the largest increase in agent use occurs for employers, so this is the phenomenon we seek to explain.
-Therefore, consider observations where a union previously hired an agent but the employer did not, and the same parties find themselves in arbitration again.
-We have 122 such cases in our dataset.
-The idea is that if the employer lost the previous case (where the union used an agent but they did not), they should be more likely to infer that agents are valuable, and hire an agent for the current arbitration case.
-We estimate a probit model for whether the employer uses an agent as a function of whether the employer lost the previous case is 26% (p-value=.04) more likely to hire an agent this time compared to an employer which won the previous case.
-Similarly, but with a smaller magnitude, unions are 7% (p-value=.06) more likely to hire an agent if the employer lost the previous case in this situation.

-This finding provides evidence that employers and unions learn from their own past experiences.16
+use or outcomes.
+To more precisely test for learning at the local level, we examine whether past arbitration outcomes as a function of past agent use affect current agent use.
+Recall that the largest increase in agent use occurs for employers, so this is the phenomenon we seek to explain.
+Therefore, consider observations where a union previously hired an agent but the employer did not and the same parties find themselves in arbitration again.
+We have 122 such cases in our data set.
+The idea is that if the employer lost the previous case (where the union used an agent but the employer did not), it should be more likely to infer that agents are valuable and hire an agent for the current arbitration case.
+We estimate a probit model for whether the employer uses an agent as a function of whether the employer lost the previous case on this restricted sample.15 The results indicate that an employer that lost the previous case is 26% (p-value = .04) more likely to hire an agent this time compared to an employer that won the previous case.
+Similarly, but with a smaller magnitude, unions are 7% (p-value = .06) more likely to hire an agent if the employer lost the previous case in this situation.
+This finding provides evidence that employers and unions learn from their experiences.16

-To examine learning at a more aggregate level, we present a simple Bayesian learning model, where employers and unions learn from the experience of the system as a whole.
-The model captures the idea that New Jersey's final offer arbitration system was new in 1978, and little was known about how expert agents would affect outcomes.
+To examine learning at a more aggregate level, we present a simple Bayesian learning model where employers and unions learn from the experience of the system as a whole.
+The model captures the idea that New Jersey's final offer arbitration system was new in 1978, when little was known about how expert agents would affect outcomes.
 As time progressed, the value of agents could be inferred from actual arbitrated cases, with prior beliefs mattering less as new information arrived.
-This type of learning assumes employers and unions in one municipality learn from the experiences in other municipalities.
+This type of learning assumes that employers and unions in one municipality learn from the experiences in other municipalities.
 To formalize this idea, let employers' prior beliefs about the benefit of using an agent have a normal distribution, with mean $\alpha{e,0}^$ and variance $\lambda{e,0}^$.
-Assuming new data arrives each period and also has a normal distribution, employers update their beliefs about the true benefit (previously denoted as α_e) by taking a weighted average of their prior and all data up to that point.
-At time t+1, beliefs for the employer are given by where $\alpha{e,t}$ and $\lambda{e,t}$ denote the mean and variance of the data available at time t.
-A similar equation can be written for unions.
+Assuming new data arrive each period and also have a normal distribution, employers update their beliefs about the true benefit (previously denoted as α_e) by taking a weighted average of their prior and all data up to that point.
+At time t+1, beliefs for the employer are given by

-(13) $$\alpha{e,t+1}^ = (\lambda{e,0}^ + \lambda{e,t}) \left(\frac{\alpha{e,0}^}{\lambda{e,0}^} + \frac{\alpha{e,t}}{\lambda{e,t}} \right)$$
+$$\alpha{e,t+1}^ = (\lambda{e,0}^ + \lambda{e,t}) \left(\frac{\alpha{e,0}^}{\lambda{e,0}^} + \frac{\alpha{e,t}}{\lambda{e,t}} \right), \tag{13}$$